Why Letting Go Of Stuff That Does Not Serve You Well Makes Life Better

 Letting Go of Stuff and Accept Your Mistakes

 De-cluttering has become a very popular method used to begin simplifying life.
-Sometimes we forget to declutter stuff we use regularly.
-There are times we keep stuff around just because we believe it has monetary value.
+Sometimes, we forget to declutter stuff we use regularly.
+Sometimes, we keep stuff around because we believe it has monetary value.

-A lot of the time this stuff causes extra work or stress in our lives.
-Like that new car, you purchased last year.
+A lot of the time, this stuff causes extra work or stress in our lives.
+Like that new car you purchased last year.
 You loved it when you first got it.
-It is a tool you use to travel the exact same way as the old one did.
+You use it to travel the same way as the old one.

 What about that high-end purse you purchased?
 You enjoyed it when you first got it.
-Now you look at that charge on your credit card bill and you feel that it may not have been worth it.
+Now, you look at that charge on your credit card bill and feel it may not have been worth it.

 You feel guilty because you could have purchased something for the family to enjoy.
-You have only used it twice and it has already lost its appeal.
+You have only used it twice, and its appeal has already been lost.
 Admit it was a mistake and do something about it.

-What about the time you took over a room in your home dedicated to practicing your new-found hobby?
+What about when you took over a room in your home dedicated to practicing your new hobby?
 This has rendered the room inaccessible to the rest of the family.
 You abandoned the hobby a long time ago.

 Letting go of stuff can be just that simple.
-Just put the guilt and anxiety in the past, move on and enjoy the precious time you have on this Pale Blue Dot (as Carl Sagan would say).
+Just put the guilt and anxiety in the past, move on, and enjoy your precious time on this Pale Blue Dot (as Carl Sagan would say).

 Try Letting Go of Perfectly Good Stuff to Add More Value In Your Life

-The examples above can be perfectly good life choices but can also feel like mistakes as time goes on.
+The examples above can be excellent life choices but can also feel like mistakes as time goes on.

-Sometimes our perfectly good choices can sap time, energy, and happiness from our lives without adding much value.
+Sometimes, our excellent choices can sap time, energy, and happiness from our lives without adding much value.
 That is when quickly letting go can become the remedy.

 Letting go of stuff should be the default in those situations.

-Purchasing a new car is great but if you have to work extra hard to afford it maybe not.
-If the new car causes you to curtail family outings or scrap your family vacation due to the cost it may be a mistake to own.
+Purchasing a new car is excellent, but maybe not if you must work extra hard to afford it.
+If the new vehicle causes you to curtail family outings or scrap your family vacation due to the cost, owning it may be a mistake.

-Also sometimes a new car can draw unwanted attention.
-Attracting the opposite sex that can put a strain on your current relationship.
+Also, sometimes, a new car can draw unwanted attention.
+Attracting the opposite sex can put a strain on your current relationship.
 Or attracting criminals that add constant stress to your life.

 Just get rid of the car to increase your quality of life.
 Just let it go.